RensVlooswijk/PIT-Internship/Documents/11Labs.md

 ---

-## Discussion
-The findings demonstrate that 11 labs is very effective and the quality is amazing in multiple languages.
-However, not in Dutch.
-Which is a major concern for my project

----

 ## Conclusion
 In conclusion, 11Labs' text to speech system is amazing for high quality/natural sounding voices.
 This is why I am going to use it to create a version of my project to demonstrate.
 However it cant be the solution that will used for my final product since I really need my text to speech to be able to speak Dutch.

----

-## References
-[Include a list of all the sources cited in the research document]

 ---